therealteddy/BeSicko-Visualizer/README.md

-# VisualPhysics - Visualise Physics Concepts
+# BeSicko - Visualise Physics Concepts
 I write this shit for fun!
 So no docs for ya brudda!

 ## Dependencies